 |Herb Seeds - 'Rosemary' Be the first one to write a review|

-Herb Description: Rosemary, whose Latin name means "dew of the sea," is native to the rocky slopes of the Mediterranean coast.
+About Rosemary: Rosemary, whose Latin name means "dew of the sea," is native to the rocky slopes of the Mediterranean coast.
 Because it traditionally symbolizes happiness, protection, and love, medieval brides often wore rosemary or carried it in their bouquets.
 Legend has it that the flowers of rosemary, originally white, obtained their heavenly blue color from the cloak of the virgin Mary in her flight to Egypt.
 Rosemary is often grown for topiaries and hedges, in addition to being used for making fragrant garlands and wreaths.
 When used medicinally or for aromatherapy, rosemary gives relief from headaches, tension, depression, or fatigue; externally, oil of rosemary makes an excellent addition to massage oil for rheumatism or aching joints.
 This herb gained an early medicinal reputation for improving memory and uplifting spirits.
 Medicinal doses are not safe for pregnant women, but normal culinary use is fine.

 Write a review | No reviews for this product.